 Molting: Adult Canada geese molt each summer, usually beginning in mid-June.
 They congregate in large numbers near ponds and lakes, which provide a safe place to rest and feed, and the open water they need to escape danger.
 Most adult Canada geese molt in the same place they chosen for raising their young (although sub-adults, and adults that didn’t breed successfully, will often “molt migrate” as mentioned above).
 The molt lasts for about a month and during that time, geese cannot fly.
 This is critical!
 This is when it’s easiest to capture Canada geese.
 Some techniques, such as barrier fencing, may be highly effective during the molt (see “protect vulnerable crops and sites”).

-In Louisiana geese can be found mostly everywhere, excluding the southeastern portion of the state.
+In Indiana geese can be found mostly everywhere.

 Habitat: In urban areas, they prefer lawns next to a body of water.
 Canada geese prefer fertilized lawns.
 They seek open areas, so they have a good view of potential predators.
 They like mowed lawns, parks, golf courses, industrial parks with ponds, and playing fields.